Flag Day in Mexico: History

-The date was selected because more than a century earlier (February 25, 1821), the "Plan de Iguala" or "Plan de las tres garantías" was proclaimed by Agustin de Iturbide and General Vicente Guerrero.
-This plan was based in three principles: "Religion, Independence and Unity", which were represented on the flag's colors.
+The date was selected because more than a century earlier, on February 24, 1821, the Plan de Iguala, or Plan de las Tres Garantías, was proclaimed by Agustín de Iturbide and General Vicente Guerrero.
+The plan was based on three principles: religion, independence and unity, which were represented by the flag's colors.
 On this same date, Jose Magdaleno Ocampo tailored the first three color flag for what would soon be an independent Mexico.
-This flag, commonly known as the "Pendón Trigarante", had the colors: white, green and red in that order, arranged diagonally with three eight-point gold stars, one on the center of each color banner.
+This flag, commonly known as the "Pendón Trigarante", had the colors: white, green and red in that order, arranged diagonally with three eight-pointed gold stars, one in the center of each color banner.

-The Flag Day was established on February 24, 1934, with legislation passing that year regulating the national symbols of Mexico.
+Flag Day was established on February 24, 1934, with legislation passing that year regulating the national symbols of Mexico.
 It did not become an official holiday until 1940, following a decree by Lázaro Cárdenas.

 Observance of Flag Day

 Honors to the flag are accompanied by the performance of the Toque de Bandera, a short anthem with lyrics by Xóchitl Angélica Palomino Contreras and music by Juan Pío Manzanares.

 When the Pledge is recited, it is customary to salute the flag with the raised arm Bellamy salute while speaking.
 When the flag is being paraded, the arm is held across the chest, palm parallel to the ground.